ActivitySim/activitysim/docs/examples.rst

 The model system is parallelized via :ref:`multiprocessing`.
-To setup and run the :ref:`example` using multiprocessing, follow the same steps as the above :ref:`example_run`, but add an additional ``-c`` flag to include the multiprocessing configuration settings as well:
+To setup and run the :ref:`example` using multiprocessing, follow the same steps as the above :ref:`example_run`, but add an additional ``-c`` flag to include the multiprocessing configuration settings via settings file inheritance (see :ref:`cli`) as well:

 ::